Release Notes#

 The removal of the deprecated num_spin_reversal_transforms solver parameter has been rescheduled from 2023-10-18 to 2023-11-15, at which time it will be removed from the Solver API.

-From November 1, 2023, Leap will provide enhanced support for third-party integrated development environments (IDEs), both local and cloud-based, that implement the Development Containers specification (also known as “devcontainers”).
-Upcoming Ocean updates will enable a simple workflow for Leap authentication, simplifying the retrieval and storage of your Solver API token for use in submitting problems from your IDE.
+From November 1, 2023, the Leap service will provide enhanced support for third-party integrated development environments (IDEs), both local and cloud-based, that implement the Development Containers specification (also known as “devcontainers”).
+Upcoming Ocean software updates will enable a simple workflow for authentication with the Leap service, simplifying the retrieval and storage of your Solver API token for use in submitting problems from your IDE.

 Action Required!

-As of this release, Leap enables management of multiple projects available via Leap organizations.
+As of this release, the Leap service enables management of multiple projects available via organizations defined in the Leap service.
 Your company or institution is represented as an organization containing all your projects.
 An organization administrator is a person in your company or institution who can perform key aspects of project management, including project-administrator tasks, across all projects in an organization.

 Note